Back to Public Intelligence

 3. Precedent in Fuel-Additive Engineering

-Fuel-additive science already exploits oxidation-active compounds at low concentrations to:
+Fuel-additive science already exploits oxidation-active compounds at low concentrations to modify combustion kinetics, improve lubricity, alter carbon deposit morphology, and reduce hard deposit formation.

 This establishes an existing industrial precedent for lipid-derived or oxygenated compounds functioning productively when used in systems designed for oxidation.